jackstine/commenter-landing/content/terms/index.md

 # Copyright

-Content published through the chrome extension (texts, images) is the property of YT-Commenter and/or its content creators and protected by international copyright laws.
-The entire compilation of the content found on this website is the exclusive property of YT-Commenter, with copyright authorship for this compilation by YT-Commenter.
+Content published through the chrome extension (texts, images) is the property of YouTube-Commenter and/or its content creators and protected by international copyright laws.
+The entire compilation of the content found on this website is the exclusive property of YouTube-Commenter, with copyright authorship for this compilation by YouTube-Commenter.
 <!--- added in the name 3 times --->

 # Communications